bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-youtopia.md

 {% include content/info.html
 title="YOUtopia (Song)"
-content="This article is about the song, not the [general concept](../lore/youtopia)."
+content="This article is about the song, not the [dimension](../lore/youtopia)."
 %}

 YOUtopia is the second song of the album.
-It shares a name with the fictional universe of [Youtopia](../lore/youtopia), even though the stylization is different.
+It shares a name with the fictional universe of [Youtopia](../lore/youtopia), even though the stylisation is different.

+The song serves as an introduction to the concept of [Youtopia](../lore/youtopia), a beautiful dimension "where love is the law".

 ***

 ## Official Material

 {% include content/buttons/button-danger.html text="Official LV" link="https://www.youtube.com/watch?v=o5w5Qbl1J_Y" %}

+{% include content/buttons/button-danger.html text="YOUtopia (EarthcOre remix)" link="https://www.youtube.com/watch?v=o5w5Qbl1J_Y" %}

+There is an original version of YOUtopia, along with the EarthcOre remix.
+The latter was released as a Spotify single and contains a verse with additional lyrics.

 <details class="lyrics">
 <summary>Lyrics</summary>